-Looking for a SQL Performance monitoring tool to help you monitor and troubleshoot SQL Server database performance issues and alert you to problems?
+Looking for a SQL Server performance monitoring tool to help you monitor and troubleshoot SQL Server database performance issues and alert you to problems?
 With so many options available, choosing the right tool can be tricky.
+Learn more about database performance monitoring benefits, the features you should look for in a monitoring tool, and how to evaluate monitoring solutions.

 In these SentryOne eBooks, you will find useful, hand-picked articles on high-performance techniques for SQL Server that will help give insight into some of your most vexing performance problems.